24 Plastic Wrap Alternatives for an Eco-Friendly Kitchen

 5.)
 Reusable Sandwich Wraps

-Instead of grabbing yet another plastic baggie, switch to a reusable sandwich wrap made from washable cotton, beeswax infused fabric or reusable #4 plastic.
-Unlike those single-use plastic bags, sandwich wraps can be used over and over again.
-Bonus: they double as a placemat for school lunch or other lunches on-the-go!
+Instead of grabbing yet another plastic baggie, switch to a reusable sandwich wrap made from washable cotton or beeswax infused fabric.
+Unlike those single-use plastic bags, reusable wraps can be used over and over again.
+Bonus: reusable food wraps double as a placemat for school lunch or other lunches on-the-go!

 Check out some of the best reusable sandwich wraps: